Human Subjects Committee (IRB)

 The Institutional Animal Care and Use Committee (IACUC) is an oversight committee mandated by federal regulations.
 The committee is composed of at least five members, among whom must be a person not connected with the College, a veterinarian, and at least one scientist whose research involves animals.
 The IACUC meets semi-annually and at other times as needed.
 The committee reviews on an annual basis the College’s program for the humane care and use of animals, inspects College facilities in which animal research is conducted, is responsible for procedures and policies for the care and use of animals in research and laboratory programs at the College, and reviews all research grant proposals involving research with animals that is submitted by Amherst faculty to federal agencies.

-The Amherst College Radiation Safety Training Program was developed and implemented to comply with the requirements of the Massachusetts Department of Public Health Radiation Control Program (MRCP) 105 CMR 120.00 and the Nuclear Regulatory Commission (NRC), as well as other organizations that regulate the use, transportation and disposal of radioactive materials and machines that produce ionizing radiation.
-Under the guidance of the Radiation Use Committee, an intradepartmental assembly of administration, faculty, and staff of the College, the Radiation Safety Program shall, to the best of its ability, protect Amherst College faculty, staff, and students from exposure or potential exposure to radiation including, but not limited to lasers, radioactive materials, and x-ray equipment.
+The Amherst College Laser and Radiation Safety Training Program was developed and implemented to comply with the requirements of the Massachusetts General Laws (M.G.L. c.
+111), the Department of Public Health Radiation Control Program (MRCP) 105 CMR 120.00 - 122.00 (which includes the use of lasers, laser systems), the Federal Nuclear Regulatory Commission (NRC), and other organizations that regulate the use, transportation and disposal of radioactive materials and machines that produce ionizing radiation.
+Under the guidance of the Laser and Radiation Use Committee, an intradepartmental assembly of administration, faculty, and staff of the College, the Laser and Radiation Safety Use Program shall, to the best of its ability, protect Amherst College faculty, staff, students and visitors from exposure or potential exposure to radiation including, but not limited to lasers, radioactive materials, and x-ray equipment used in both academic and commercial applications on campus.
 The goal is to limit all radiation exposures to as low as reasonably achievable (ALARA).
-In an effort to best protect affected members of the campus community, the College has developed policies, guidelines, training, work practices, emergency response procedures, and other best management practices to maintain health and safety standards in facilities that use radiation and radioactive materials.
+In an effort to best protect members of the campus community, the College has developed policies, guidelines, training, work practices, emergency response procedures, and other best management practices to maintain health and safety standards in facilities that use radiation and radioactive materials, including lasers and x-ray equipment.
 Visit the Committee's Website for more information.